adjtomo/seisflows/docs/getting_started_chinook.rst

 preprocessing parameters.

 The inversion workflow requires a corresponding `preprocess` and `optimize` module.
-We can set these to the preferred classes `pyaflowa` and `LBFGS`.
+We can set these to the preferred classes `default` and `LBFGS`.
 Again have a look at the output of `seisflows print modules` for all choices.

 .. code:: bash

-    seisflows swap preprocess pyaflowa
+    seisflows swap preprocess default
     seisflows swap optimize LBFGS

-b) Generate your target model
+7b) Generate your target model
 ````````````````````````````````

 The inversion workflow requires data.
 Since we have decided to do a synthetic